google/draco/unity/README.md

 This folder contains resources for building a simple demo decompressing and rendering Draco within Unity.

-If you are looking for more information on using Draco within Unity, this site [https://github.com/atteneder/DracoUnity](https://github.com/atteneder/DracoUnity) is a much better resource.
+If you are looking for more information on using Draco within Unity, [DracoUnity](https://github.com/atteneder/DracoUnity) is a much better resource.
 There are more samples as well as support for more platforms.

 In this folder we currently support two types of usages:
 * Import Draco compressed mesh as assets during design time.